 Getting to the Ancient Village of Kharanaq in Iran

 Kharanaq is located near the city of Yazd, in central Iran.
 The easiest way is to ask your Yazd hotel or guest-house to arrange a taxi.
 It cost me 500,000 rial – about $14 US for the 160 km round trip.
-Believe me, I asked three taxi’s on the streets of Yazd to take me to Kharanaq.
-They weren’t interested.
+I asked three taxi’s on the streets of Yazd to take me to Kharanaq, none were interested.
 Typically, it went like this: Kharanaq?
 Yes, can you take me there?.
 Kha-ran-aq?
 Yes.
 Haha.
 No. <taxi drives off>

-Yep.
 I have a lot of catching up to do with my Iran posts, despite this being my most prolific month since starting Yomadic.
 I have been working on a “Street Photography in Iran” series – photos of strangers on the mean streets of Iran.
-I’ve also visited some other incredible historical sites.
-Phillipa will be interviewed, to discuss her view point of women in Iran (with a focus on being a female traveller in Iran).
-I’m also considering an article listing a few typical day-to-day costs in Iran, so that you can make your own plans on visiting this incredible country.
-Phew.